zinping/MERN-Stack-Tracker/README.md

 * Change to `/backend` directory
 * Install dependencies using `npm i`
 * Install [nodemon](https://www.npmjs.com/package/nodemon) globally if you don't already have it
-* Register with [MongoDB Atlas](www.mongodb.com), create a database cluster and add cluster connection string to .env file
+* Register with [MongoDB Atlas](www.mongodb.com), create & configure a database cluster and add cluster connection string to .env file
-* Run `nodemon server` for a dev server.
+* Run `nodemon server` for a dev server
 * Navigate to `http://localhost:5000/`.
 The server will automatically reload if you change any of the source files

 ### Frontend
-* todo
+* From top-level directory `mern-stack-tracker` run `npm start`.
+Frontend will open at `http://localhost:3000/`

 ## Code Examples